Capital Cities/ABC: Capital Cities/ABC

 On March 19, 1985, Capital Cities announced that it would purchase ABC for $3.5 billion, which shocked the media industry, as ABC was some four times bigger than Capital Cities was at the time.
-Berkshire Hathaway chairman Warren Buffett helped to finance the deal in exchange for a 25 percent share in the combined company.
+Berkshire Hathaway chairman Warren Buffett helped to finance the deal in exchange for a 25% share in the combined company.
 The deal was, at the time, the largest non-oil merger in world business history.
 However, this record would be surpassed by year's end by the merger of General Electric and RCA (the latter company then being the parent company of rival network NBC).

 The newly merged company, known as Capital Cities/ABC (or CapCities/ABC), was forced to sell off some stations due to FCC ownership limits.
 Between them, ABC and CapCities owned more television stations than FCC rules allowed at the time.
 Also, the two companies owned several radio stations in the same markets.
 Of the former Capital Cities television stations, the new company opted to keep the outlets in Philadelphia, Houston, Durham, and Fresno.
 WFTS and ABC's WXYZ-TV in Detroit were divested as a pair to the E. W. Scripps Company's broadcasting division (then known as Scripps-Howard Broadcasting).
 WTNH and WKBW-TV were sold separately to minority-owned companies; WKBW-TV would eventually be acquired by E.W.
 Scripps by 2014.
-WTNH would have been sold in any event due to a significant city-grade signal overlap with ABC flagship WABC-TV in New York City.
+WTNH would have been sold in any event due to a significant signal overlap with ABC flagship WABC-TV in New York City.
 At the time, the FCC normally did not allow companies to own two television stations with common coverage areas (known commonly as the "one-to-a-market" rule), and would not even consider granting a waiver for a city-grade overlap.

 The merged company could have been forced to sell off WPVI as well due to a large Grade B signal overlap with WABC-TV.
 Citing CBS' ownership of television stations in New York City (WCBS-TV) and Philadelphia (at the time WCAU-TV) under grandfathered status, Capital Cities/ABC requested, and was granted a permanent waiver from the FCC allowing it to keep WPVI-TV.
 Had the waiver request been denied, WXYZ-TV would have been retained.